Enhancement of quantum annealing via n-local catalysts: Using A catalyst to avoid phase transitions

-If such a catalyst strongly hybridizes the ground state with a higher energy state, which is energetically close to the ground state ($E_m^{(0)}-E_0^{(0)} \gtrsim |\langle \psi_m^{(0)} | V | \psi_0^{(0)} \rangle|$), there will be a significant reduction in the ground state energy.
-If the same catalyst connects the first excited state only weakly to all other states ($|E_m^{(0)}-E_1^{(0)} |\gg |\langle \psi_m^{(0)} | V | \psi_1^{(0)} \rangle|\: \forall m $), then the perturbation effectively `pulls' one state apart from another and opens the gap.
-Note that if the catalyst is non-stoquastic then in this perturbative limit, successive terms in the series will be of opposite signs, and the improvement will depend on an alternating series which is much more difficult to assess (see also Fig.~\ref{fig:nonstoq} in Appendix.~\ref{app:appB}).
-However, as shown before, this distinction goes away in the non-perturbative limit when several computational states strongly hybridize with each other.
+Now if such a catalyst strongly hybridizes the ground state with a higher energy state, which is energetically close to the ground state ($E_m^{(0)}-E_0^{(0)} \gtrsim |\langle \psi_m^{(0)} | V | \psi_0^{(0)} \rangle|$), there will be a significant reduction in the ground state energy.
+If the same catalyst connects the first excited state only weakly to all other states ($|E_m^{(0)}-E_1^{(0)} |\gg |\langle \psi_m^{(0)} | V | \psi_1^{(0)} \rangle|\: \forall m $), then the perturbation effectively `pulls' one state apart from another and opens the gap~\footnote{If the ground state and first excited state are the two states involved in the strongest hybridization, then we go back to the direct-coupling scenario.
+However even from this theory it should be evident that a direct coupling affects the ground and first excited state in the opposite manner and pulls them apart.}.
+This is the underlying mechanism behind the optimal catalyst configurations.
+Note that if the catalyst is non-stoquastic then, in this perturbative limit, the first few terms in the series will instead be of opposite signs and the improvements much more difficult to assess (see also Fig.~\ref{fig:nonstoq} in Appendix.~\ref{app:appB}).
+However, as shown before, this distinction goes away in the non-perturbative limit when several computational states \rg{directly} hybridize with each other.